crbeaman21/404-Fall-2025-Team-24/MCU Code/readme.md

-Hello, this is the code that was use for the Jetson.
+Hello, this is the code that was used for the Final Demo on the Jetson to perform the manual and autonomous functions.